davidrkearney/streamlit_app_eda/README.md

-# Simple Data Science Streamlit App
+# Simple Streamlit App
-This is a simple data science app that takes a data set about Data Scientists and runs a pandas profiling package on them.
-This is for demonstration purposes to show how easy it is to create and share an app to Streamlit Sharing.
+This is a simple  app that takes a data set and runs a pandas profiling package on them.
 ## Directories
 **data/:** holds the data used in the App